tas1516-group-04/tas1516_car_04/README.md

 ### IMU yaw data acquistion

 To get an overview about the IMU yaw during the parking progress, a vector of the yaw over the time is created.
-To save this, press 'y' at the end of the parking progress, when requested.
+To save this vector, press 'y' at the end of the parking progress, when requested.
 The data is then saved to a text file in the home folder of the car.